IPv6: IPv4 address exhaustion

 RIPE NCC announced that it had fully run out of IPv4 addresses on 25 November 2019, and called for greater progress on the adoption of IPv6.

-It is widely expected that the Internet will use IPv4 alongside IPv6 for the foreseeable future.

 Comparison with IPv4

 On the Internet, data is transmitted in the form of network packets.
 IPv6 specifies a new packet format, designed to minimize packet header processing by routers.
 Because the headers of IPv4 packets and IPv6 packets are significantly different, the two protocols are not interoperable.
 However, most transport and application-layer protocols need little or no change to operate over IPv6; exceptions are application protocols that embed Internet-layer addresses, such as File Transfer Protocol (FTP) and Network Time Protocol (NTP), where the new address format may cause conflicts with existing protocol syntax.

 Larger address space

 The main advantage of IPv6 over IPv4 is its larger address space.
 The size of an IPv6 address is 128 bits, compared to 32 bits in IPv4.
-The address space therefore has 2128=340,282,366,920,938,463,463,374,607,431,768,211,456 addresses (approximately 3.4×10^38).
+The address space therefore has 2128=340,282,366,920,938,463,463,374,607,431,768,211,456 addresses (340 undecillion, approximately 3.4×10^38).
 Some blocks of this space and some specific addresses are reserved for special uses.

 While this address space is very large, it was not the intent of the designers of IPv6 to assure geographical saturation with usable addresses.
 Rather, the longer addresses simplify allocation of addresses, enable efficient route aggregation, and allow implementation of special addressing features.
 In IPv4, complex Classless Inter-Domain Routing (CIDR) methods were developed to make the best use of the small address space.
 The standard size of a subnet in IPv6 is 264 addresses, about four billion times the size of the entire IPv4 address space.
 Thus, actual address space utilization will be small in IPv6, but network management and routing efficiency are improved by the large subnet space and hierarchical route aggregation.